-6 Daily % Reductions in Crash Fatalities after April 1, 2020.
+6.0 Daily % Reductions in Crash Fatalities after April 1, 2020.

-The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through September 10 of both years.
+The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through October 7 of both years.
 These are daily readings as opposed to the charts in Section 3, which are the changes in the various types of crashes over two-week periods.
 This chart, as well as the one on the following page, are also reporting actual fatalities as opposed to fatal crashes, which are what is reported in the charts in Section 3.

 Rather than starting on January 3, 2020 (as is true of the graph in the next section), this chart starts in April 1, 2020.
 The numbers on the X-axis here are the number of days after April 1, 2020.
-The exact readings for September 10 are: 623 fatalities in 2019; and 607 fatalities in 2020; a reduction of 2.6% as of that date.
-Unfortunately, the general trend of this metric is down from above 10% in June 7-11, 2020, which was the high on the chart (Days 69-71).
-We are quite hopeful that there will be a reversal on this trend.
+The exact readings for October 7 are: 708 fatalities in 2019; and 678 fatalities in 2020; a reduction of 4.2% as of that date.
+Unfortunately, the general trend of this metric had been down from above 10% in June 7-11, 2020, which was the high on the chart (Days 69-71).
+This trend seems to have been reversed on about September 20th, and since then there have been a number of reductions in the 4.0-4.5 range.
+We hope that this upward reduction trend continues.